+Do you have a shared hosting account?
 I am positive you are reading this article because you are thinking about VPS hosting.
-And you probably have shared hosting.

 Most website owners get started with shared hosting.
 Later on, as business grows and demands more resources and functions, they might want to upgrade to a better hosting plan.

 Start Simple: Launching a basic web site with simple and cheap shared hosting is the first step to start your online journey.
 Shared hosting is enough for a small website that has little resource and less traffic.

 For example a WordPress site with 200-300 visits per day won’t overload your shared hosting.